 George Osborne predicts date of next general election

+A Cabinet Office spokesman said: “In line with the long-standing process set out in the Cabinet manual, the Prime Minister has authorised access talks between the official opposition and civil service.
+The Cabinet Secretary will oversee and arrange these discussions.”

+A Labour source confirmed that the party had received the letter on Thursday evening and would reply “in due course”.

-The next general election will take place on Nov 14, George Osborne, the former chancellor, has predicted.
+It comes as Mr Osborne, the former chancellor, predicted that next general election will take place on Nov 14.

 In the newest episode of his Political Currency podcast, which he hosts with Ed Balls, his former Labour shadow, Mr Osborne said: “We know this is going to be the general election year… Nov 14, save the date.